-2. Connect the power adapter provided in the package to the modem router and plug the power adapter into an electrical outlet.
+Connect the power adapter to the cable modem router and plug the power adapter into an electrical outlet.

-When the startup procedure is complete, the Power LED lights solid white.
+The startup procedure takes about one minute.
+When it is complete, the Power LED lights solid green.

-If the Power LED does not light, press the Power On/Off button on the rear panel of the modem router.
+If the Power LED does not light, make sure that the Power On/Off button is in the On position.